• Skip to primary navigation

 Luang Prabang is a beautiful city in Laos known for its many (Buddhist) temples.
 Until 1975, when Vientiane became the seat of the Lao government, Luang Prabang was the capital.

-With a history dating back to the 7th century, it’s easy to see why Luang Prabang is such a special place.
+With a history dating back to the 7th century, it's easy to see why Luang Prabang is such a special place (and a UNESCO world heritage site).
 I spent five days here and would have loved to stay longer…

 Note: if you don’t have that much time or want to add another stop to your Laos travel route, you could spend 3 days in Luang Prabang instead.